 The Fieldwork Learning Plan is a 1-2 page (double-spaced) overview of the fieldwork experience planned by the agency supervisor and the student.
 It should be in the form of a numbered list of the student's learning objectives for fieldwork.
 Learning objectives clarify what students will focus on learning in their respective agencies.
-Some objectives could relate to learning knowledge integral to the agency's work while others could relate to learning skills necessary to accomplish work in the field.
+Some objectives could relate to learning knowledge integral to the agency's work while others could relate to learning necessary skills.
 Still other goals may relate to the student's personal development in terms of their professional growth and career plans.
 There should be at least five learning objectives for fieldwork.
-For each learning objective, list the primary activities, events, meetings, projects, trainings, etc., that you will be involved with during fieldwork that will help you to achieve the objective.
-It is possible that some fieldwork activities will facilitate multiple learning objectives, so they could be included on more than one list.
-It is also understood that the fieldwork learning plan may evolve over the course of the semester for a variety of reasons.
-Last, it is normal for learning plans to vary greatly from student to student, given the diversity of agencies in which they do fieldwork.
-However, the learning objectives should be consistent with the minimum expectations of fieldwork experiences.
-(See "Supervisor Responsibilities during Fieldwork.")
+Beneath each learning objective, list the primary activities, events, meetings, projects, trainings, etc., that will facilitate the student's achievement of the objective.
+Some fieldwork activities may support progress towards multiple learning objectives and therefore be included on more than one list.
+It is understood that the fieldwork learning plan may evolve over the course of the semester for a variety of reasons.
+Learning plans vary greatly from student to student, given the diversity of host agencies.
+However, the learning objectives should be consistent with the fieldwork learning objectives (page 4) and the minimum expectations of fieldwork experiences.
+(See "Supervisor Responsibilities during Fieldwork," page 14.)